vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Salagrāmiaod 10 U P, as Nārāyani.
 Gandhavati-A (sacred r, aear Ekzm

-rala, rising in the Udayagiri bills, though the Sivapurana says it rises in the Vindhya).
+rala, rising in the Udayagiri bills, though the Śivapurana says it rises in the Vindhya).
 See 'Antiquities of Orissa" by Mitra, vol. II. p 985 B (a small tributary of Suprā) Megha

 dūta I. 33 Gaigām.Vide pp. 588-596 above Gangadvāra-(the same as Handvāra)